jacebenson/cedar/docs/docs/typescript/introduction.md

 ### Running Type Checks

-Behind the scenes, Redwood actually uses Babel to transpile TypeScript.
+Behind the scenes, Cedar actually uses Babel to transpile TypeScript.
 This's why you're able to convert your project from JavaScript to TypeScript incrementally, but it also means that, strictly speaking, dev and build don't care about what the TypeScript compiler has to say.

 That's where the `type-check` command comes in: